 Employee responsibilities

 All employees are responsible for acting in a safe manner whilst at work.
-By understanding their responsibilities and following our safety rules, they will help the Company comply with their legal duties and contributing to the safe running of our workplace.
+By understanding their responsibilities and following our safety rules, they will help the Organisation comply with their legal duties and contributing to the safe running of our workplace.

 All employees have the responsibility: